 It's important that the service accurately collect parents' occupation and education information each year as part of their enrolment process.
 Approved providers are required to enter this data into the Kindergarten Information Management system as part of the annual confirmation process that occurs in August each year.

 This information is necessary for the department to understand the educational needs of children and determine funding allocations for services each year.

 Each year, approved providers are required to work with their Early Childhood Improvement Branch to develop a School Readiness Funding Plan for each of their services.
 These annual plans should use local and service-level data to determine the needs of each service.
 Approved providers are also required to complete a mid-year review and an end-of-year acquittal to confirm how the School Readiness Funding for each of their kindergarten services has been spent.

 The menu of evidence-informed programs and supports

 Services will spend most of their School Readiness Funding on items from the Menu of evidence-informed programs and supports (the Menu).
 Items on the Menu align with the three School Readiness Funding priority areas:

 - communication (language development)

 - access and inclusion.

-The menu includes information on a range of programs and supports that have been externally validated for how well they support children's learning and development.
-The menu has been developed to help kindergartens to make informed choices on how to spend their funding to improve outcomes for children.
+The Menu includes a range of programs and supports that have been externally validated for how well they support children's learning and development.
+The Menu has been developed to help services make informed choices on how to spend their funding to improve outcomes for children.
 It includes: